z5labs/battlebots/docs/content/research_and_development/adrs/0006-battlebot-universe-physics-laws.md

 ## Decision Outcome

-We define five fundamental physics properties that create a coherent physics framework for the BattleBot Universe.
+We define four fundamental physics properties that create a coherent physics framework for the BattleBot Universe.
 Each property follows the property-based decision structure from ADR-0005, with multiple options evaluated and chosen options with detailed rationale.

 The chosen physics framework consists of:

 1. **Mass** - Universal entity property (every bot and projectile has mass)
 2. **Surface Friction** - Constant Uniform Friction
 3. **Air Friction** - Constant Uniform Air Resistance
-4. **Gravity** - Constant Gravity with Simplified TTL Model
-5. **Collisions** - Elastic Collisions
+4. **Collisions** - Elastic Collisions

 This physics framework integrates with the spatial system (ADR-0005), equipment system (ADR-0008), and future thrust-based movement to create deterministic, tactically deep gameplay with predictable behavior for bot developers.